Sperm Whale: Profile and Information

 Sperm whales may be large and mighty, but they are also subjected to predators from other whale species, such as Killer whales and pilot whales.

-The killer whale is known to be the most natural predator of the sperm whale; they tend to attack a group of females with calves, having the intention of separating and feasting on a calf.
+The killer whale is known to be the most natural predator of the sperm whale; they tend to attack a group of females with calves, intending to separate and feast on a calf.

 The adult sperm whales have two kinds of defensive positions for this attack, and they are;